OCamlverse/ocamlverse.github.io/content/metaprogramming.md

 # Metaprogramming and PPX

 `ppx` is the main syntax extension format supported by OCaml.
-It allows for many features that aren't included in the core language to be 'tacked on', particularly ones that involve cutting out boilerplate code.
+It allows for many features that aren't included in the core language to be added on, particularly ones that involve reducing boilerplate code.
 For example, there's usually no need to write code manually for the serialization or comparison of types.

 ## PPX Extensions